12 Bar Club: History

 During the 1980s, parts of the premises (later to become the area around the bottom of the stairs up to the 12 Bar toilets) housed science fiction/comic book shop Paradise Alley, with the entrance in the side alley connecting Denmark Street to Denmark Place (directly facing the rear fire exit of larger science fiction shop Forbidden Planet 2).
 The painted-over Paradise Alley store sign would remain over the former entrance until 2015.

+Later, the premises were used by the owners of the nearby vegetarian restaurant, Food for Thought, as a storage area and sleeping quarters.

 During the early 1990s, the building housed The Forge Folk & Blues Club, founded by Andy Preston who organised the performances and Nida Daniel who managed admissions and refreshments for customers.
-It was originally a social club and music venue for the staff at the guitar centre who used the original forge area at the back as an amplifier workshop - dust-sheets would be thrown over the amplifiers in the evening before the entertainment began.
+It was initially a social club and music venue for the staff at the guitar centre, who used the original forge area at the back as an amplifier workshop – dust sheets would be thrown over the amplifiers in the evening before the entertainment began.

 12 Bar Club

 In 1994, the club was expanded and renamed the 12 Bar Club.
 Offices and a restaurant were added.
 It was the brainchild of international businessman Lars Ericson and musician Phil Ryan.
 They approached lease holder Andy Preston, owner of the world-famous Andy's Guitars, and together they formed up to create and launch the club in 1994.
-The club was run by Ryan, who devised the music policy and booked a host of well-known names including Bert Jansch, whose album Live at the 12 Bar: An Authorised Bootleg was recorded there in 1995, Robyn Hitchcock, Nick Harper, The Albion Band, Steve Jones, Tom Russell, Peter Rowan and the Rowan brothers, Boo Hewerdine, Gordon Giltrap, Jonathan Kalb, Richard Mazda, Suzanne Chawner, Ian Crowther, Vince McCann, Will Kevans.
-Some of these named artists went on to promote their own nights featuring the best in up and coming artists.
-Under the guidance of Phil Ryan the club won the Time Out Best Music Venue in 2005, which Ryan collected at Time Out headquarters.
+The club was run by Ryan, who devised the music policy and booked a host of well-known names including Bert Jansch, whose album Live at the 12 Bar: An Authorised Bootleg was recorded there in 1995, Robyn Hitchcock, Nick Harper, The Albion Band, Steve Jones, Tom Russell, Peter Rowan and the Rowan brothers, Boo Hewerdine, Gordon Giltrap, Jonathan Kalb, Richard Mazda, Suzanne Chawner, Ian Crowther, Vince McCann, and Will Kevans.
+Some of these named artists went on to promote their own nights featuring the best in up-and-coming artists.
+Under the guidance of Phil Ryan, the club won the Time Out Best Music Venue in 2005, which Ryan collected at the Time Out headquarters.

-The clubs became a destination for many artists from around the world.
+The club became a destination for many artists from around the world.
 Music manager Andy Lowe, a former employee of Decca Records, was also instrumental in attracting up-and-coming and established artists.

-The Denmark Street venue was famous for its two-level viewing arrangement despite its small size.
+The Denmark Street venue was known for its two-level viewing arrangement, despite its small size.
 A small "balcony" section (allowing for 15 or 20 people) originally prevented those standing at the back on the ground level from seeing the heads of particularly tall band members.
 A refurbishment in 2006 corrected this problem by reducing the size of the balcony.